njoubert/RaspberryPiChristmasCodingAdventure/README.md

 - Put "print" statements in your code and check that each part is working as expected.
 - Write your code in small chunks, and test every chunk.
 - Learn how to use a debugger to step through your code.

-### Useful Additional Add-ons:

-There's a bunch of additional stuff you can buy to do even more cool things.

-[FarmBot](https://hackaday.io/post/7593) is a great overall example!
-It pairs a Raspberry Pi and an Arduino, with a stepper motor driver ([line this one](https://www.adafruit.com/products/1438)) and a bunch of railings, to build a big robot that plants and waters your garden!